HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: Conclusions

-In this paper, we presented HyPER-GAN, a lightweight Im2Im translation method for real-time photorealism enhancement of synthetic images.
-By combining an efficient U-Net–style generator with a hybrid training strategy that incorporates matched real-world patches, HyPER-GAN achieves improved visual realism and semantic consistency while meeting real-time constraints.
-The experimental results demonstrated that the proposed method outperforms existing lightweight paired Im2Im methods in both visual quality and semantic robustness, making it suitable for large-scale synthetic data photorealism enhancement.
-Through a variation of the method, HyPER-GAN-EO, it was also illustrated that the hybrid training approach indeed improves the visual quality and semantic consistency.
+In this paper, we presented HyPER-GAN, a lightweight hybrid Im2Im translation framework for real-time photorealism enhancement of rendered images.
+By combining a lightweight U-Net–style generator with a novel hybrid training strategy that incorporates matched real-world patches, HyPER-GAN achieves better content preservation while improving the visual realism of rendered images within the real-time constraints of the rendering pipelines of game engines.
+The experimental results demonstrated that the proposed framework outperforms existing lightweight paired Im2Im methods in semantic robustness and is capable of maintaining a better balance between semantic consistency and visual realism in cross-engine evaluations, making it suitable for photorealism enhancement of rendered images for CV research.
+Through a variation of the framework, HyPER-GAN-EO, it was also illustrated that the hybrid training approach improves semantic consistency and visual realism in within-dataset evaluation while being less prone to visual artifacts in unseen environments (cross-engine evaluation).
+Finally, it was demonstrated that HyPER-GAN can maintain temporal consistency.